gperdrizet/bartleby/README.md

 Bartleby is intended to be a LLM based writing and thinking collaborator and as such can interact with Google Drive.
 Documents are saved from the chat to a shared Google Drive folder in docx format.
 Here are the steps to generate and save a document to Google Drive:

-1. Set a shared folder.
+1. **Set a shared folder**.
 Create a folder on gdrive for bartleby to save documents in and copy its share link.
-Then submit  /set_gdrive_folder YOUR_SHARE_LINK command in chat You only need to do this once per session.
+Then submit  /set_gdrive_folder YOUR_SHARE_LINK command in chat.
+You only need to do this once per session with bartleby.
-2. Set a title, if desired.
-Use /set_document_title YOUR_TITLE in chat to set the title.
+2. **Set a title**, if desired.
+Use /set_document_title YOUR_TITLE in chat or try something like, '@bartleby call the document War and Peace' to set the title.
 Spaces are fine, and no need to quote.
 This title will be used as the file name and document title of all subsequent uploads until a new title is set.
+If no title is set, documents will be uploaded as 'bartleby_text.docx'.
-3. Generate the document. /make_docx or something like ‘@bartleby save that output to gdrive’ will upload the last message in chat.
+3. **Generate the document**. /make_docx or something like ‘@bartleby save that output to gdrive’ will upload the last message in chat.
 Or if you want to capture an earlier message, right click on it and select ‘apps’ > ‘Save to gdrive’ from the context menu.

 ## 4. How to run bartleby

 ### 4.1.
 Prerequisites

-1. Nvidia GPU with >= 6 GB memory
+1. Nvidia GPU with >= 5 GB memory (depending on which model you pick to run)
-2. 30 GB disk space for models
+2. ~30 GB disk space for models
-3. Nvidia driver, CUDA and the CUDA toolkit
+3. Nvidia driver, CUDA and the CUDA toolkit (Build/tested with Kepler card on 470 driver with CUDA runtime/driver 11.4/11.4)

 ### 4.2.
 Via Docker